 Cognitive science is the interdisciplinary, scientific study of the mind and its processes with input from linguistics, psychology, neuroscience, philosophy, computer science/artificial intelligence, and anthropology.
 It examines the nature, the tasks, and the functions of cognition (in a broad sense).
 Cognitive scientists study intelligence and behavior, with a focus on how nervous systems represent, process, and transform information.

-want to know at least a little bit, is any of it real?
+Some people don't want to know how the sausage is made.
+I want to know because I tell my Self all kinds of bullshit stuff, and that's fine, and it's funny, but I want to know at least a little bit, is any of it real?
 This is going to be a new career skill.
 It's already starting to get difficult and the media companies are responsible.

 The race has begun.
 Who will get to the algorithm first.
 I feel a peripheral sense, a feeling that everyone and every thing is moving toward a certain set of Gateways.
 Whoever controls these Gateways controls the direction (forward or backward) of humanity as we know it.
 What is a Gateway?
-A physical Gateway is a piece of hardware or software that allows information to flow from one discrete network to another.
-That is an analog (physical) Gateway.
+It is a tangible piece of hardware and software that allows information to flow from one discrete network to another.
+That is a physical Gateway a piece of equipment using digital code.
 Easy to engineer.
-The organic Gateway is a whole other ball game.
-There is no hardware or software.
-The organic algorithm can be in any format, it is boundless.
-It's a form of social engineering using unknown incompatible formats.
-It is not easy to engineer.
-Let's try one right now here we go;
+What if it's a different kind of network, with no physical equipment or familiar formats?
+We know "networks" as digital highways of computer code.
+We need to redefine what we consider is a Network.
+What if it's a analog organic network with a organic Gateway?

 No more credit from the liquor store, eyes are all wide and my shoes is all wore.
 Tired and lonely, my heart is all sore.
 Advance romance.
 I can't stand it no more.
 You know she told me she loved me, I believed what she said.
 Took me for a sucker, boy, all corn-fed.
 Next thing I knew she had a bolt on the door.
 Advance romance.
 I can't use it no more, no, I can't use it.
 They took George's watch like they always do.
 (It was a Timex, too).
 No more money, boy, I shoulda knew.
 The way she do me, boy.
 She might do you, too.
 Advance romance, oh yeah evil I am through.
 Yes, i am through.
 Potato-head Bobby was a friend of mine.
 He opened three of his eyes in the food stamp line.
 He opened four of his eyes in the food stamp line.
 He opened five of his eyes in the food stamp line.
 He opened six of his eyes in the food stamp line.
 He wanna try it one time.
-At least one time later that night they droppd on by.
+At least one time later that night they dropped on by.
 Told her all they wanna do was step up and say "Hi."
 Half an hour later she had frenched his fry.
 Frenched his fry.
 Advance romance.
 Say good-bye

 Having said all that, from a pragmatic strategy.
 Bruce Lee said I should be pragmatic.
 When it comes to you defending you, only you, know what to do.
-Who cares what's real I need to know what I can trust.
+I need to know what I can trust.
 All we need to become a budding cognitive scientist is to wake up in the morning and look in the mirror.
 A college degree that does not make, ok but this is martial arts we're talking about.
 There are no colored Belt ranks in Jeet Kune Do.

 The whole idea of this Decoding Project is to use algorithm as a way to simplify what Bruce Lee, Alan Watts, Sam Harris and other brainiacs say so we regular folks can harness this power.
 I tend to use sarcasm and humor to paraphrase in depth technical subjects to make it more user friendly.
 If it's entertaining it's not a long slog through boring tech speak.
 What I get wrong is not worth worrying about economically because you can easily lookup things and go into rabbit holes on your own and confirm my gist of the matter.
 I hope that, I encourage it.
 In today's world of information overload it's critical to be able to sort the wheat from the chaff in a short amount of time.
 Everyone who is not doing that is getting left behind.
 With AI grabbing more cognitive real estate every year makes it even more important than ever.